kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 3. After adding the RSI option package under the **Home** page in the **devices** tab under **Option packages > iiQka.RobotSensorInterface** there is two menu available.
     - The first one is a list of available context files.
 You can import, export and create new context files.
 The files can be visualized and edited with **RSIVisual**.
-    - The second is a list of ethernet congiuration files.
+    - The second is a list of ethernet configuration files.
 You can import, export and create new context files.
 The files can be visualized and edited with **XML editor**.

 4. Under the **Program** page the KRL program files are available